gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

 | body | PaymentStatusBulkHandlerRequest | yes | Request body |

-Retrieve the status of multiple payments in bulk.
+Use this API to get Payment status and information for a list of order_ids

 *Returned Response:*